Skip to main content

 Subsection7.2.2Computing Orthogonal Complements

-Since any subspace is a span, the following proposition gives a recipe for computing the orthogonal complement of any subspace.
-However, below we will give several shortcuts for computing the orthogonal complements of other common kinds of subspaces–in particular, null spaces.
+The next proposition gives us a convenient way of working with and understanding the orthogonal complement of a column space.
+Later, we will give several shortcuts for computing the orthogonal complements of subspaces presented in other ways–in particular, as null spaces.
 To compute the orthogonal complement of a general subspace, usually it is best to rewrite the subspace as the column space or null space of a matrix, as in this important note in Section 3.3.

 Since column spaces are the same as spans, we can rephrase the proposition as follows.
-Let v 1 , v 2 ,..., v m be vectors in R n , and let W = Span { v 1 , v 2 ,..., v m } .
+Let w 1 , w 2 ,..., w m be vectors in R n , and let W = Span { w 1 , w 2 ,..., w m } .
 Then

 Again, it is important to be able to go easily back and forth between spans and column spaces.
 If you are handed a span, you can apply the proposition once you have rewritten your span as a column space.